matt-ball/newman-action/README.md

 ## Other settings

-As well as `postmanApiKey`, `collection`, and `environment`, all other Newman settings are supported.
+As well as `apiKey`, `collection`, and `environment`, all other Newman settings are supported.
 You can find a full list [on the Newman docs](https://github.com/postmanlabs/newman#api-reference).
+This action uses the Node module under the hood, so ensure you are reading the API reference rather than the command line options.
+Alternatively, you can see the available options in `action.yml` in this repo.